-It's accepted wisdom among some elements of the US foreign policy establishment that the hostage crisis was an attack by “Iran” on the United States and even a “declaration of war on diplomacy itself.”
-The Iranian chant “Death to America” (which, Ayatollah Khamenei recently explained, doesn't actually mean “death to America”) and Tehran’s description of the United States as “the Great Satan” both hail from around this time, and it all sort of telescopes into the notion that the Islamic Revolution was All About Us, that it was officially, fundamentally anti-American, and that the United States is the aggrieved party in this relationship.
-Unsurprisingly, the truth is more complicated than that.
+It is accepted wisdom among some elements of the US foreign policy establishment that the hostage crisis was an attack by “Iran” on “the United States” and even a “declaration of war on diplomacy itself.”
+The Iranian chant “Death to America” (which Iranian Supreme Leader Ali Khamenei has argued doesn't actually mean “death to America”) and Tehran’s favorite description of the United States as “the Great Satan” both hail from around this time, and it all sort of telescopes into the notion that the Iranian revolution was All About Us, that it was officially, fundamentally anti-American, and that the United States is the aggrieved party in this relationship.
+Unsurprisingly, the truth is much more complicated than that.

 In the decades following the 1953 coup that ousted the Mosaddegh government, the shah had run the country in an increasingly autocratic, arbitrary fashion.
 He was hated for his extravagance (crowning himself “emperor” in 1967, for example), his disdain for Islamic tradition (he heavily emphasized Iran’s pre-Islamic Persian history), his corruption (he was worth an estimated $1 billion at the time of his exile, and his family had pilfered far more than that), his political repression (eliminating political parties in 1975), and, above all, his brutal SAVAK secret police.
 His attempts at “reform” hit landowners hard but failed to benefit the lower classes in Iranian society, and so they just wound up alienating all concerned.
 Iran’s oil revenues skyrocketed in the early 1970s, but the benefits accrued to the very top of society, which then created an inflationary trend that dramatically increased the cost of living for everybody else.
 He made enemies of secular moderates, traditionalists, leftists, and Islamists of all stripes.

 Let me digress for a couple of paragraphs here.
 When the students initially seized the embassy, you might have found a lot of sympathy from many corners of Iranian society for their motive, which was to force the United States to send the Shah back to Iran to stand trial.
-Anti-American sentiment in Iran was high, with many still remembering the 1953 coup and many more resenting the steady US support for the Shah and his abusive regime.
+While it wasn’t the main or even a cause of the revolution, anti-American sentiment in Iran was high, with many still remembering the 1953 coup and many more resenting US support for the Shah and his abusive regime.
 Yes, there were people involved in the revolution who wanted to maintain friendly ties with the US and the West because they felt that would be better for Iran, but most Iranians probably felt some level of resentment toward Washington.
-Seeing the exiled Shah wind up in the US would have just exacerbated those anti-American feelings.
+Seeing the exiled Shah wind up in the US would have just exacerbated those feelings.
 It should be noted, while we’re on the subject of resentments and bad feelings, that there was a group of students who proposed simultaneously seizing the Soviet embassy.
-Iran had historically been at odds with the USSR and the Russian Empire, and Islamist elements among the revolutionaries despised the USSR's Marxist/atheist ethos.
+Iran had historically been at odds with the USSR and before that the Russian Empire, and Islamist revolutionaries despised the USSR's Marxist/atheist ethos.

-However, although I don’t do this very often in this case I think we do need to give the United States government the benefit of the doubt in this case.
+However, although I don’t do this very often in this case I think we do need to give the United States government the benefit of the doubt.
 The perception that the Shah had found refuge with his pals the Americans was exaggerated.
 After he’d been forced to leave Iran in January 1979, the Shah had gone to Egypt, Morocco, the Bahamas (where he’d tried to buy an island but was turned down) and Mexico, looking for a permanent home.
-He traveled to America in October to be treated for his lymphoma and for surgery to treat his gallstones, and then-President Jimmy Carter made it very clear that, despite the fact that the Shah had once been a close ally, he would not be permanently welcome in the US.
+He traveled to America in October in need of medical care for his lymphoma and surgery to treat his gallstones, and then-President Jimmy Carter made it very clear that, despite the fact that the Shah had once been a close ally, he would not be permanently welcome in the US.
 Carter wasn’t terribly keen on letting him in even for the medical treatment, but his advisers convinced him otherwise.
 And, indeed, the Shah left the US as soon as his doctors said it was OK for him to do so.
 Washington was not, in this case, offering its corrupt, authoritarian pal sanctuary.

-Khomeini’s more secular co-revolutionaries don’t seem to have known what he was envisioning at first, but as a new constitution began to take shape over the course of 1979, they (especially leftists but also secularists more broadly) started to resist the more theocratic elements of the Ayatollah’s plan.
-The embassy seizure provided the perfect moment for Khomeini to get out in front of the people and discredit the elements of the revolution that were starting to turn on him.
-Whether Khomeini knew about the plans to storm the embassy beforehand or not is a matter of some debate, but either way he capitalized on the moment.
+The thing is, Khomeini’s more secular co-revolutionaries don’t seem to have known what he was envisioning at first.
+But as a new constitution began to take shape over the course of 1979, they (especially leftists but also secularists more broadly) started to resist the more theocratic elements of the Ayatollah’s plan.
+The embassy seizure provided the perfect moment for Khomeini to get out in front of the Iranian people and discredit those elements of the revolution that were starting to turn on him.
+Whether Khomeini knew about the plans to storm the embassy beforehand or not is a matter of some debate, but either way he capitalized on the opportunity it presented.

-Khomeini praised the taking of the embassy (and in doing so probably extended the whole episode—the student leaders later said they’d initially meant to hold the embassy for a couple of weeks, not 15 months), lent elements of his Revolutionary Guard to the students to help secure the facility, told the Iranian people that the US had been cooking up counter-revolutionary plots out of the embassy, and cheered the students on with a new slogan: “America can't do a damn thing!”
-The Iranian public ate this stuff up (here’s where the Shah’s arrival in the US really impacted things), and any hope the secularists had of holding a public debate over the merits of Khomeini’s proposed constitution vanished.
-Moderate liberals who opposed taking the embassy and antagonizing the US were discredited and sidelined, in the best case scenario.
-Most Marxist revolutionaries, who opposed the Vilayat-i Faqih but supported any attack on the US embassy, were savvy enough to drop any public opposition to Khomeini and just cheer on the students, but that wing of the revolution never had a great deal of popular support and Khomeini was able to purge them pretty easily later on.
+Khomeini praised the taking of the embassy. and in doing so probably extended the whole episode—the student leaders later said they’d initially meant to hold the embassy for a couple of weeks, not 15 months.
+On top of his verbal support, he also lent elements of his Revolutionary Guard to the students to help secure the facility, told the Iranian people that the US had been cooking up counter-revolutionary plots out of the embassy, and cheered the students on with a new slogan: “America can't do a damn thing!”
+The Iranian public ate this stuff up (here’s where the Shah’s arrival in the US really impacted things), and any hope the secularists had of holding a public debate over the merits of Khomeini’s proposed constitution was lost in the noise.
+Moderate liberals who’d opposed taking the embassy and antagonizing the US were discredited and sidelined, if they were lucky.
+Most Marxist revolutionaries, who opposed the Vilayat-i Faqih but supported any attack on the US embassy, were savvy enough to drop any public opposition to Khomeini and just cheer on the students, but that wing of the revolution never had a great deal of popular support anyway, and later Khomeini was able to purge them pretty easily.

-The Iranian revolution initially left its relations with the US in limbo.
+The Iranian revolution initially left Tehran’s position vis-à-vis the US in limbo.
 Washington did have good relations with the Shah, there’s no question about that.
-There were signs in the immediate aftermath of his ouster that the Carter administration wanted to continue that alliance with the new Iranian government, but the chaos of the revolution made it difficult at first to know who (apart from Khomeini, of course) was even in power in Tehran, let alone for any Iranian leaders to start conducting serious diplomacy.
-It was the hostage crisis that took the relationship out of limbo and killed it (and helped kill Carter's presidency too).
+But there were signs in the immediate aftermath of his ouster that the Carter wasn’t that sorry to see him go—or at least that it wasn’t sorry enough to let it sour US-Iranian relations.
+But the chaos of the revolution made it difficult at first to know who (apart from Khomeini, of course) was even in power in Tehran, let alone for any Iranian leaders to start conducting diplomacy.
+It was the hostage crisis that took the US-Iranian relationship out of limbo and destroyed it (along with Carter's presidency).